What am I doing with my second life?

 It is standing on a shoreline of the Kabini river eating a large carcass.

-And minutes later is joined by two Black-headed ibises (Threskiornis melanocephalus)
+Minutes later it is joined by two Black-headed ibises (Threskiornis melanocephalus)

 also known as the Indian black ibis or simply the black ibis.